Experimental Benchmarking of Energy-saving Sub-Optimal Sliding Mode Control: Experimental results

 \section{Experimental results}

 The experimental results demonstrated below are obtained by using the control value

 where $u_{gr} = 1.61$ V is compensating for the constant gravity term, cf. \eqref{eq:3:11}, and the sliding-mode control $u_{sm} = \{\bar{u}, \, \tilde{u}\}$ is either the terminal \eqref{eq:2:2:3} or the energy-saving sub-optimal one \eqref{eq:2:1:6}, both using the same second-order sliding surface \eqref{eq:2:2:4}.
-The magnitude of the switching control is assigned to $U = 0.8$ V, that is about 2.5 times higher than the corresponding upper bound of disturbances, cf. $D$ in section \ref{sec:3:sub:1} and \cite{ruderman2023energy}.
+The magnitude of the switching control is assigned to $U = 0.8$ V, that is about 2.5 times higher than the corresponding upper bound of disturbances, cf. with $D$ in section \ref{sec:3:sub:1} and \cite{ruderman2023energy}.
 The design parameter of the terminal sliding surface is assigned as $\alpha = 1.2$, thus preserving the terminal algorithm from the twisting mode with respect to the perturbations upper bound $D$.
-The threshold parameters of the energy-saving sub-optimal control are assigned to be $\beta_1 = 0.85$ and $\beta_2 = 0.1$ respectively, cf. \cite{ruderman2023energy}.
+The threshold parameters of the energy-saving sub-optimal control are assigned to be $\beta_1 = 0.85$ and $\beta_2 = 0.1$, respectively, cf. \cite{ruderman2023energy}.

 The control experiments were conducted for the reference step $x_r = 0.015$ m, starting from the same zero relative position.
 Note that through a transformation of coordinates $x^* = x - x_r$ the step reference control task becomes equivalent to stabilization in the origin $(x^*, \dot{x})=(0,0)$.
-Below, we will however continue to use $x$ instead of $x^*$, this for the sake of simplicity.
-For evaluation of the control energy consumption, the following integral metric is used
+Below, we will however continue to use $x$ instead of $x^*$, this for the sake of consistency.